gerardog/gsudo/README.md

 ## Credentials Cache

-The `Credentials Cache` allows to elevate several times from a parent process with only one UAC pop-up.
+The `Credentials Cache`, if enabled and active, allows to elevate several times from a parent process with only one UAC pop-up.

+It is convenient, but it's safe only if you are not already hosting a malicious process: No matter how secure gsudo itself is, a malicious process could trick the allowed process (e.g. Cmd/Powershell) and force a running gsudo cache instance to elevate silently.

+How to use, very briefly:

+- Manually start/stop a cache session with `gsudo cache {on | off}`.
+- Stop all cache sessions with `gsudo -k`.
+- Available Cache Modes:
+  * `Disabled:` Every elevation shows a UAC popup.
+  * `Explicit:` (default) Every elevation shows a UAC popup, unless a cache session is started with `gsudo cache on`
+  * `Auto:` Simil-unix-sudo.
+The first elevation shows a UAC Popup and starts a cache session automatically.
+- Change Cache mode with `gsudo config CacheMode Disabled|Explicit|Auto`

 [Learn more](https://gerardog.github.io/gsudo/docs/credentials-cache)